kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 - Query resource by ID
 - Update object status
-- Enque cluster/machine update if not already available/ready
+- Enqueue cluster/machine update if not already available/ready

 #### Edge case coverage

 1. Yes - tagging is handled on creation
-2. Yes - since resources are tagged on creation, returning an error and requeing the create will find the tagged resource and attempt to retry the object update.
+2. Yes - since resources are tagged on creation, returning an error and requeueing the create will find the tagged resource and attempt to retry the object update.
 3. Yes - there is no delete attempt since we can re-query the resource by tags.
 4. Yes - the next attempt to create the resource will find the already created resource by tags.